piaodazhu/gotcc/README.md

 		// get undoErrors: err.(ErrAborted).UndoErrors
 	}

 	// 6.
-Will Print "BindArg-C"
+Will Print "BindArg-D"
-	fmt.Println(result["taskC"].(string))
+	fmt.Println(result["taskD"].(string))
 }
 ```
-Tasks will run concurrently, but taskB will not start until taskA completes, and taskC will not start until both taskA and taskB complete.
-But if taskC failed (return err!=nil), `ExampleUndo("BindArg-B")` will be executed.
+Tasks will run concurrently, but taskB and taskC will not start until taskA completes, and taskD will not start until both taskB and taskC complete.
+But if taskD failed (return err!=nil), `ExampleUndo("BindArg-B")` will be executed.

 More detailed usage information can be found in test files, you can refer to `example_test.go` for a more complex dependency topology, `dependency_test.go` for the advanced usage of dependency logic expressions, and `tcc_test.go` for tasks rollback and error message collection.